Ayaaaankhan/virtual-assistant-for-visually-impaired/README.md

 2. **Find**:

-    1. Jyoti resonds to commands like *find my purse?*, *check if my watch is in this room?* depending upon whether @Entity is present in the frame of the camers
+    1. alex resonds to commands like *find my purse?*, *check if my watch is in this room?* depending upon whether @Entity is present in the frame of the camers

 3. **Read**: